awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 **Note**
 State Manager associations don't support all cron and rate expressions\.
 For more information about creating cron and rate expressions for associations, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-   The system attempts to create the association on the instances and immediately apply the state\.
+   The system attempts to create the association on the nodes and immediately apply the state\.

 1. Run the following command to view an updated status of the association you just created\.